win-eva/EGFR-TKI-Docking-Analysis/notes/methods.md

 - 9GC6 (A1IZ9) – second/third-generation surrogate
 - 9GL8 (STX-721) – captures mutant-induced pocket geometry

-Proteins were downloaded as `.pdb` or `.cif` files and converted to `.pdb` using PyMOL for consistency.
+Proteins were downloaded as `.pdb` or `.cif` files and converted to `.pdb` using PyMOL to ensure consistency.

 ---